Settings Reference

 Required: Yes (for rules to work)

-Defines element descriptors to recognize each file in the project as one of the defined element types.
+Defines element descriptors to recognize each file in the project as part of one of the defined element.
 All rules need this setting to be configured properly.

 export default [{